Aldi to give UK staff pay rise to minimum of £8.53 an hour from February

-Supermarket Aldi has upped the pressure on its rivals after announcing it will increase pay to at least £8.53 an hour and £9.75 in London from next month.
+Supermarket Aldi, which has a store in Alnwick, has upped the pressure on its rivals after announcing it will increase pay to at least £8.53 an hour and £9.75 in London next month.

 The German discounter said more than 3,350 UK employees will benefit from the February 1 pay hike, which marks an increase on its current minimum pay of £8.40 an hour nationally and £9.45 in London.